salt-formulas/salt-formula-keepalived/README.rst

               172.16.10.2
               172.16.10.3

 Disable nopreempt mode to have Master.
-Highest priority is taken in all cases.
+Highest priority is taken in all cases:

 .. code-block:: yaml